 Public shareholders seeking to exercise their redemption rights, whether they are record holders or hold their shares in "street name," will be required to either tender their certificates (if any) to our transfer agent prior to the date set forth in the proxy solicitation or tender offer materials, as applicable, mailed to such holders, or to deliver their shares to the transfer agent electronically using The Depository Trust Company's DWAC (Deposit/ Withdrawal At Custodian) System, at the holder's option, in each case up to two business days prior to the initially scheduled vote to approve the Business Combination.
-The proxy solicitation or tender offer materials, as applicable, that we will furnish to holder must identify itself in order to validly redeem its shares.
-Accordingly, a public shareholder would have from the time we sed out our tender offer materials, as applicable, to tender offer materials, as applicable, to tender its shares if it wishes to seek to exercise its redemption rights.
+The proxy solicitation or tender offer materials, as applicable, that we will furnish to holders of our public shares in connection with our initial Business Combination will indicate the applicable delivery requirements, which will include the requirement that a beneficial holder must identify itself in order to validly redeem its shares.
+Accordingly, a public shareholder would have from the time we send out our tender offer materials until the close of the tender offer period, or up to two business days prior to the initially scheduled vote on the proposal to approve the Business Combination if we distribute proxy materials, as applicable, to tender its shares if it wishes to seek to exercise its redemption rights.
 Given the relatively short period in which to exercise redemption rights, it is advisable for shareholders to use electronic delivery of their public shares.